Zaeb0s/epoll-socket-server/README.md

 EsocketS is written for one purpose above all, servers that need to support a high client count.
 An ESocketS server client count is restricted by the amount of file descriptors availible on the system.

 ## Important notes about changes
-* 2015-12-25: Changed the name of some of the "on" functions.
+* 2015-12-15: Changed the name of some of the "on" functions.
+* 2015-12-17: Several choices added when calling ESocketS.Socket()

 ## How to get started
 ### Installation